US, China officials meet on Chinese support for Russia

 “What is pressing now is that all parties should exercise restraint and strive to cool down the situation, rather than fueling the tension,” Zhao told reporters.
 “We should promote diplomatic settlements instead of further escalating the situation.”

-The White House said the talks will focus on the direct impact of Russia’s war against Ukraine on regional and global security.
+The White House said Monday’s Sullivan-Yang talks focused on the direct impact of Russia’s war against Ukraine on regional and global security.

 Biden administration officials say Beijing is spreading false Russian claims that Ukraine was running chemical and biological weapons labs with U.S. support.
 They say China is effectively providing cover if Russia moves ahead with a biological or chemical weapons attack on Ukrainians.